-On motion by Trustee Baxley, duly seconded by Trustee Sepe and unanimously carried, said appointment was approved.
+On motion by Trustee Oppenheimer, duly seconded by Trustee Sepe and unanimously carried, said appointment was approved.

-Mayor Murray appointed Kristen Kistela as Registrar of Vital Statistics to serve at the pleasure of the Mayor.
+Mayor Murray appointed Kristen Kistela as Registrar of Vital Statistics to serve at the pleasure of the Mayor and Board of Trustees commencing July 7, 2016.